kubernetes-sigs/descheduler/README.md

 clusters for example performance degradation.
 Due to this, it becomes important to continuously revisit initial scheduling decisions.
 This process of revisiting scheduling decisions and helping some pods reschedule on other nodes is defined as rescheduling, and its implementation here as rescheduler.
-Rescheduler finds potential pods that are good candidate for replacement and evicts them.
+Rescheduler, based on its policy, finds pods that are good candidate for replacement and evicts them.

 ## Build and Run